tangyuhao/PersonalWebsite/assets/blog/mardkown/web development/How to offset html anchors.md

     var new_tag = $("<span></span>",{"id":tagid});
     // don't use title directly!!!!
     // if you use title.append(new_tag) then you will get [object object] after the node you want to append
+    // I also don't know why...
+Maybe it is a bug
     $("#"+title.id).append(new_tag);
     }
 ```